epam/pymol-open-source/README.md

 This branch contains code for VR (virtual reality) stereo mode for PyMOL.
 See [README-VR](README-VR) for limitations and requirements.

+Core files are located in [`contrib/vr/`](contrib/vr/) subdirectory.

 Should you have any questions, please do not hesitate to contact us at pymol-vr@epam.com

 ## License

+The following copyright applies to the self-contained functionality in contributed files ([`contrib/vr/`](contrib/vr/)) only.

 Copyright (c) 2018 [EPAM Systems, Inc.](https://www.epam.com/)

 Published under an MIT licence, see [LICENSE](contrib/vr/LICENSE).

+The rest of the PyMOL (including modified files) is a subject to Open-Source PyMOL copyright (see below).

 # Open-Source PyMOL